cosmos/sdk-tutorials/academy/3-my-own-chain/wager-denom.md

 ## Unit tests

 The point of the tests is to make sure that the token denomination is correctly used.
 So you ought to add a denomination [when creating a game](https://github.com/cosmos/b9-checkers-academy-draft/blob/wager-denomination/x/checkers/keeper/msg_server_create_game_test.go#L34) and add it to [all the stored games](https://github.com/cosmos/b9-checkers-academy-draft/blob/wager-denomination/x/checkers/keeper/msg_server_create_game_test.go#L101) you check and all the [emitted events](https://github.com/cosmos/b9-checkers-academy-draft/blob/wager-denomination/x/checkers/keeper/msg_server_create_game_test.go#L127) you check.
-Choose `"stake"` for all first games and something else for additional games, for instance [`"coin"`](https://github.com/cosmos/b9-checkers-academy-draft/blob/wager-denomination/x/checkers/keeper/msg_server_create_game_test.go#L191) and [`"gold"`](https://github.com/cosmos/b9-checkers-academy-draft/blob/wager-denomination/x/checkers/keeper/msg_server_create_game_test.go#L232).
+Choose a `"stake"` for all first games and something else for additional games, for instance [`"coin"`](https://github.com/cosmos/b9-checkers-academy-draft/blob/wager-denomination/x/checkers/keeper/msg_server_create_game_test.go#L191) and [`"gold"`](https://github.com/cosmos/b9-checkers-academy-draft/blob/wager-denomination/x/checkers/keeper/msg_server_create_game_test.go#L232) respectively.

 Adjust your test helpers too: